Sixth Form Open Evening

 - Applied pathway: the minimum entry requirements for students studying two or more BTEC/L3 Diplomas are five Grade 4 passes at GCSE.

 - A merit grade at Level 2 BTEC is equivalent to a Grade 6 at GCSE.

 - Students who have gained below a Grade 4 in Mathematics and/or English Language will study a one-year re-take course.
 Please refer to individual subjects for specific entry requirements.

 Please refer to individual subjects for specific entry requirements.

 Whilst our Sixth Form places great value upon educating the whole person we always have in mind that our main priority is to enable students to achieve their academic potential.
-In October 2014 we were inspected by OFSTED who commented: ‘Students make good progress in the Sixth Form because of consistently good teaching’.
-This academic success forms part of what makes Burford Sixth Form special.
-We are committed to providing outstanding educational opportunities for all our students.
+In October 2018 we were inspected by OFSTED who commented: ‘The Sixth Form is a real strength of the school.’
+Our students’ academic success forms part of what makes Burford Sixth Form special and we are committed to providing outstanding educational opportunities for all our students.

 A broad and rich curriculum